silk-us/scripts-and-configs/Quickstart/Linux Quick Start.md

 ## 6. (Optional) how to utilize the devicemaps properly in fstab:

-Use `multipath -ll` and lok for the `/dev/mapper/mpath` alias for the desired block device.
+Use `multipath -ll` and look for the `/dev/mapper/mpath` alias for the desired block device.

 the `/dev/mapper/mpath*` alias is preferable over the `/dev/dm-*` device, as the `/dev/mapper/mpath*` alias is tracked against the device id and remains consistant through device changes. `/dev/dm-*` is likely to change as new device maps are added and removed.